dcshi/Mysync/README.md

 Description
 ===========
 Mysync is the role of a slaveDB.
-It recive the binlog from the master, and save them with json into <a href="http://fallabs.com/tokyocabinet/" title="tc">tokyocabinet</a>.
+It recive the binlog from the master, and save them with json into <a href="http://fallabs.com/tokyocabinet/" title="tc" target="_blank">tokyocabinet</a>.
 So you can get your data form tc and sync them to any other servers, such as redis, mc, sphinx and so on.
-As an option, <a href="https://code.google.com/p/httpsqs/" title="httsqs">httpsqs</a> is recommended.
+As an option, <a href="https://code.google.com/p/httpsqs/" title="httsqs" target="_blank">httpsqs</a> is recommended.
 Mysync is just like an IO thread for the replication.

 Run Mysync
 ==========
-1)the master-mysql should be configured correctly.(binlog_do_db,binlog_format etc.)
+1)the master-mysql should be configured correctly.(binlog_do_db,binlog_format etc.) <br/>
 2)In the example file. example.sql and test.sql is provided.
-With the example.sql, a test table would be created easily, it also include all column types which are supported so far. test.sql include a InsertSQL
+With the example.sql, a test table would be created easily, it also include all column types which are supported so far. test.sql include a InsertSQL<br/>
-3)run command like: ./mysync -c etc/ms.cf
+3)run command like: ./mysync -c etc/ms.cf<br/>
-4)insert a record into the test-table.
+4)insert a record into the test-table.<br/>
 5)if some information is showed on your screen, that is ok.

 Dependencies
 ============
-1) <a href="http://fallabs.com/tokyocabinet/" title="tc">tokyocabinet</a> is needed.
-Its installation is simple.(./configure;make;make install)
+1) <a href="http://fallabs.com/tokyocabinet/" target="_blank" title="tc">tokyocabinet</a> is needed.
+Its installation is simple.(./configure;make;make install) <br/>
 2) libmysqlclient-dev is needed.

 Installation